 - Timestamp of analytics generation, which allows consumers to decide until when the received information shall be used.
 For instance, an NF can deem a received notification from NWDAF for a given feedback as invalid based on this timestamp;

 - Probability assertion: level of certainty, degree of confidence in statistics/prediction.
-A probability assertion may be provided per each analytics if an explicit list has been requested